pmoustopoulos/customer-api/README.md

 The class has a private method, `isProduction()`, that checks active Spring profiles to determine if the application is running in production mode.
 In production, detailed exception messages are hidden from clients, and a generic error message is returned instead.
 However, the original exception details are logged for internal use, enhancing security by preventing exposure of sensitive information.
+Full stack traces are also logged to facilitate debugging and troubleshooting.

 #### Global Exception Handler